Registration Deadline: October 18, 2019

 Students who want to take the optional exam therefore will end up completing the join step twice – once for order the exam with an Exam Only Join code and once with a teacher based AP® Class Join Code.

-I missed the October 18 deadline to register for my exam.
+I missed the October 18 deadline to submit a deposit for my exam.
 What do I do?